 My new obsession!
 Coschedule allows you to do everything at once, planning your blog posts and your tweets/social media all in one, it comes as a web app, but also as a plugin within WordPress which makes it super easy to use.
 If you are posting really often and want to up your blogging/social media game then I highly recommend giving it a go.
 You do have to pay for it after the 2 week free trial, where it is then 9 pounds a month.
 But give it a go and see how you get on, I really enjoyed Sarahs post on it which inspired me to give it a try and now I’m not going back!

 Quicksprout is like a quick look at your SEO and how much of an impact it is having out there.
+Of course, if you’re using an SEO Perth service, your results will be a lot better than if you are doing SEO your own, unless you’re an expert!
 Although, slightly harsh (at least in my case with one recommendation of ‘be more popular’, well I am trying…!), it does have some good recommendations for how to improve your SEO on your blog.
 For example, it points out my headings are too short and should be longer, I also need to work on my page size which is something I’ve been doing.
 It has told me that I need to improve my keywords to show up on Google more so I’m using SEOpp keyword categoriser to find out how I can improve them.
 There are lots of useful tools online that can help your SEO for free!
 You can also compare different sites which is handy.
 Ideal if you need some quick SEO help!
 SEO can be quite challenging so you may want to hire an SEO company like Sccecc.org to help you out.